pts/latex-uni8/README.txt

   UTF-8 to T1: read patterns with lang.patterns, then call
   lang.clear_patterns, then call lang.patterns with the T1-encoded patterns.
 * Tex Live 2015--2019: Both pdflatex and lualatex work after this:
-  $ tlmgr install scheme-basic luainputenc luatexbase lm ctablestack hyphen-hungarian
+  $ tlmgr install scheme-basic luainputenc luatexbase lm ctablestack hyphen-hungarian babel-hungarian
-* pdflatex example_pu.tex: works with TeX Live 2005--2019 if the packages lm (Latin Modern) and hyphen-hungarian are installed.
+* pdflatex example_pu.tex: works with TeX Live 2005--2019 if the packages lm (Latin Modern), hyphen-hungarian and babel-hungarian are installed.
   Tested with TeX Live 2005, 2017, 2018 and 2019.
-(Earlier releases of TeX live may also work, but they may not have the lm package available.)
+(Earlier releases of TeX
+  live may also work, but they may not have the lm package available.)
 * lualatex example_pu.tex: works with TeX Live 2017--2019.

 Old TeX Live download links: